 INNSTAR demonstrated just how easy it is to put on their wrist wraps in a short 27-second tutorial that you can find below.

 MANIMAL Wrist Wraps are available in a couple of different color choices.
 They’re durable and adjustable to fit any part of your workout.
-Amazon customers loved the product, rating it 4.5 out of 5 stars.

 The MANIMAL Wrist Wraps only come in one size.
 Though it will fit, it might not give you the compression you’re looking for.
 These are one of the pricier options, but they make up for it with high quality and dependability.